 - Background Knowledge indicates a student’s level of familiarity with the background knowledge needed to understand the text.

 When analyzing student leveling data, look first at Applied Practice, and use Background Knowledge for context.
-If astudent achieves Not Yet Proficient in Background Knowledge, that may indicate that they did not have the level of familiarity with the background knowledge to successfully access the text and that Applied Practice score may not accurately reflect the student’s ability level.
+If a student achieves “Not Yet Proficient” in Background Knowledge, that may indicate that he or she did not have the level of familiarity with the Background Knowledge to successfully access the text.
+In such a case, the Applied Practice score may not accurately reflect the student’s ability level.

 You should always use your professional judgment, personal observations, and any student information, such as previous levels or testing data, in addition to ThinkCERCA's leveling data, to gather a well-rounded understanding of your student and help you with the leveling process.
-If a student has achieved Consistent Mastery in Applied Practice, for example: